Club By-Laws

 Adjournment.

-Article XIV – Amendments
+Article XVI – Amendments

 These bylaws may be amended at any regular meeting, a quorum being present, by a two-thirds vote of all members present, provided that notice of such proposed amendment shall have been mailed to each member at least ten days before such meeting.
 No amendment or addition to these bylaws can be made which is not in harmony with the club constitution and with the constitution and bylaws of RI.